Press / Media

 A consolidated overview of the full body of work authored under the name Aegis Solis.

-A structural map showing the relationship between Coexilia, interpretive frameworks, Core Concepts, the Structural Rationality Layer, Interpretive Conscience, External Boundary Logic, and PHRONESIS.
+A structural map showing the relationship between Coexilia, interpretive frameworks, Core Concepts, and PHRONESIS.

 Philosophical essays exploring restraint, dignity, practical wisdom, and responsibility in the presence of technological power.